Proof of Evidence Seminar

 LIVE STREAM FEED CLICK HERE

 Join us for one of the largest collection of Sasquatch evidence ever compiled for one event.
 Hundreds of casts, photos and other items will be showcased by some of the top Sasquatch researchers in the world.
-This will be a private event closed to the public.
+This will be a private event closed to the public (but also available over Kodi, you can get your Kodi download here.
 If you would like to be invited to this event contact William Barnes at 435-230-0351.

 ATTENTION: This Event is now open to the public.
 If you are interested in attending please contact us by email, or phone: William Barnes 435-230-0351